 On May 5, 2010, the Boston Bruins beat the Philadelphia Flyers 4-1 in Game 3 in the Eastern Conference Semifinals for a commanding 3-0 series lead.
-Needing to win just one of their next four games to advance to the Conference Final against the hated Montreal Canadiens, it seemed the Bruins and Habs were destined to battle for a berth the Stanley Cup Final.
+Needing to win just one of their next four games to advance to the Conference Final against the hated Montreal Canadiens, it seemed the Bruins and Habs were destined to battle for a berth in the Stanley Cup Final.

 What seemed like an almost certainty turned into NHL history for the Bruins that they don’t want to be part of.
 They lost Game 4 in overtime 5-4, then proceeded to lose the final three games of the series, including Game 7 at home after holding a 3-0 lead to become just the third team in league history to blow a 3-0 series lead.